 During the pandemic we fed on average 1300 meals per week, serving 12 colonias near Primaria Centenario de la Revolución.

-Por Los Niños is committed to providing a safe and secure learning environment for these deserving children.
-In partnership with compassionate volunteers and donors, we have built 13 new kindergartens and primary schools, and one new high school, that serve more than 2,500 students a year.
-All these schools have been promptly certified by the government.
-Certification means that the schools now receive text books, learning materials, experienced (and paid) teachers, supplemental nutrition, modest funding for improvements, and a path for academic advancement.
+In partnership with compassionate volunteers and donors, Rotary Clubs and the city of Zihuatanejo we have built, repaired, or added on to kindergartens, primary schools, secondary schools, and high schools in 46 existing schools.
+Certification means that the schools now receive textbooks, learning materials, experienced (and paid) teachers, supplemental nutrition, modest funding for improvements, and a path for academic advancement.